MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

     The `sendSMS()` function performs the following tasks:

     - Checks to see if the `acsPhoneEnabled` feature flag is set to `true`.
+This flag checks to see if the `ACS_PHONE_NUMBER` environment variable has an assigned value.
     - If `acsPhoneEnabled` is true, the `acsService.SendSms()` function is called and the SMS message and customer phone number are passed.
-Because the database contains sample data, the `CUSTOMER_PHONE_NUMBER` value from the `.env` file is used instead of `this.data.customerPhoneNumber`.
+Because the database contains sample data, the `CUSTOMER_PHONE_NUMBER` environment variable is used instead of `this.data.customerPhoneNumber`.
 In a real-world application the `this.data.customerPhoneNumber` value would be used.
     - Subscribes to the `sendSms()` function in the `acsService` service.
 This function returns an RxJS observable that contains the response from the client-side service.
     - If the SMS message was sent successfully, it sets the `smsSent` property to `true`.

 1. Open *acs.service.ts* and locate the `sendSms()` function.
-The full path to the file is *openai-acs-msgraph/client/src/app/core/acs.service.ts*.
+The full path to the file is *client/src/app/core/acs.service.ts*.

     ```typescript
     sendSms(message: string, customerPhoneNumber: string) : Observable<EmailSmsResponse> {